 Constance Baker Motley encountered overt racism for the first time when she left her home in New Haven to attend Fisk College in Nashville.
 She got off her southbound train in Cincinnati to stretch her legs, and railroad workers attached a rusty old car to the train.
-When she tried to return to her seat, the porter blocked her way, pointed to a sign that read ‘Colored’ and directed her to the rusty old car.
+When she tried to return to her seat, the porter blocked her way.
+He pointed to a sign that read ‘Colored’ and directed her to the rusty old car.

 Constance Baker Motley would, over the course of a long legal career, play an instrumental role in ending public discrimination in the South.

-She began her battle against racism, though, before she got to college.
+She began her battle against racism, though, before she even got to college.
 She stole the ‘Colored’ sign.

 Constance Baker Motley

 She was born Sept.
 14, 1921, in New Haven, Conn., the ninth of 12 children.
 Her parents immigrated from Nevis, part of the British West Indies.
 Rachel Huggins, her mother, was a domestic worker.
 Her father, McCullough Alva Baker, worked as a chef for Yale student societies, including Skull and Bones.

 Though poor, they belonged to New Haven’s black elite.
 The family regularly attended St. Luke’s Episcopal Church, founded in 1844 by free blacks, including the grandparents of W.E.B.
 Du Bois.

 Some people considered West Indians arrogant, and McCullough Baker proved their point.
 His maternal grandfather was white and all of his grandparents were free.
 He didn’t think of himself as a black American, wrote his daughter.
 Olive-skinned, he dressed and walked as if he were president of the First National Bank, she said.